 - Direct deposits, including automatic deposit of paychecks, alimony or child support, recurring transfers from linked accounts and government benefit payments.

-- Subscriptions, including recurring payments for gym memberships, streaming services, magazines, etc. (Keep in mind these fees could be monthly, quarterly or annual.)
+- Subscriptions, including recurring payments for gym memberships, streaming services, magazines, etc. (Keep in mind that charges for these services may be billed monthly, quarterly or annually.)